โžก๏ธ "Deliver value daily" โฌ…๏ธ

 But... we have a fixed release cycle and I can't change that?

 Do what you can to split out the smallest valuable parts of remaining tasks, and get them as close as possible to releasable that you have the power to do every single day.
-Be the change you want to see.
+In many cases this still results in useful feedback that informs next steps.

 But...
-I won't be able to keep up by delivering every day?
+I won't be able to keep up delivering every day?

 Do not set out to complete features as envisaged each day - this is impossible.
 Instead, set out to complete thin slices of them, and don't be afraid of shrinking things even further as each day progresses.

-This is effectively the opposite of Scrum's committment to achieving fixed sprint goals.
+This is effectively the opposite of Scrum's commitment to achieving fixed sprint goals.

 But... everything that's valuable will take more than a day?

-If you really can't extract a small enough amount of work that's valuable today, is there anything that you can complete today that can set you up for delivering value tomorrow?
-Often something that gets feedback on your riskiest assumptions from users or technology is a good choice.
+If you really can't extract a small enough amount of work that's externally valuable today, is there anything that you can complete today that can set you up for delivering value tomorrow?
+Tasks that reduce the scope of the remaining problem or get feedback on your riskiest assumptions from users or technology are often good choices.

 What other techniques can help deliver value every single day?